PATH CASE STUDY

 Ghana

-PATH and the Ghana Health Service’s Institutional Care Division (GHS/ICD) team launched an observational study involving eight STREAM Disinfectant Generator units in the Eastern Region.
+PATH and the Ghana Health Service Institutional Care Division team launched an observational study involving eight STREAM units in Eastern Region.

-During the study, biomedical staff from the Eastern Region accompanied PATH on trips to oversee functionality and understand usability.
-This partnership helped to strengthen the biomedical staff’s understanding of the device and allowed PATH to transfer operational and maintenance/repair of the STREAM to the Eastern Region health management team, health facilities, and biomedical staff.
+During the study, regional biomedical staff accompanied PATH on trips to oversee functionality and understand usability.
+This partnership helped to strengthen the biomedical staff’s understanding of the device and allowed PATH to transfer operation and maintenance/repair of the STREAM to the Eastern Region health management team, health facilities, and biomedical staff.

-In parallel work, PATH and Aqua Research Inc. (based in New Mexico, United States) worked with Bureau Veritas to assess the STREAM’s compliance with the Ghana Standard Authority’s safety measures (IEC 61010-1:2010) for electrical equipment.
+In parallel, PATH and Aqua Research (based in New Mexico, United States) worked with Bureau Veritas to assess the STREAM’s compliance with the Ghana Standards Authority’s safety measures for electrical equipment (IEC 61010-1:2010).

-PATH also worked with several Ghanaian governmental authorities to help issue classification of the STREAM, which is a significant milestone for the project as it simplifies the registration, import, and market introduction of the STREAM in Ghana.
+PATH also worked with several Ghanaian governmental authorities to help issue classification of the STREAM—a significant milestone for the project as it simplified the registration, import, and market introduction of the STREAM in Ghana.

 Figure 2.
 STREAM policy and regulatory approval, Ghana.